isomerpages/govtech-siot/_starter-kit/3-set-up-your-cloud-service.md

 <img class="large" src="/images/manuca/decada-setup/decada_setup_application_3.png" alt="app">

-4. Once your application has been created, you will be redirected to App Details, which displays your application name, *application access key* and *secret key*, as shown in the image below.
-(Some information has been omitted in the image below)
+4. Once your application has been created, you will see the `Success: App created` message and your application will be displayed as shown below.

 <img class="large" src="/images/manuca/decada-setup/decada_setup_application_4.png" alt="app">